jorkey/service-lifecycle-platform/readme.md

 <a name="services_accounts"></a>
 # Introduction

-VM-update performs versioning, updating, starting and monitoring of services.
+Vm-update performs versioning, updating, starting and monitoring of services.
 History storage allows you to roll back changes.
 Centralized storage of log journals and crash reports is convenient for monitoring system performance and troubleshooting errors.

 ## Required platforms

-Currently vm-update works on Linux Ubuntu servers.
+Currently, vm-update works on Linux Ubuntu servers.
 Source codes must be in the Git VCS repositories.
-Work with Microsoft Azure cloud service is supported.
+Microsoft Azure cloud service is supported.

 ## Agreements